jieranli-pi/ImageProcessingonThinsandstonesection/README.md

 3) Classifying areas/shape index of pores/grains for sandstones
 4) finding the margin between connected objects(grains) and cut those

-Images below size of 25 mb are also put here
+Images below size of 25 mb are also put in this directory